Membership and Confirmation

 Members in 'good standing' are those who have given financially in the previous year.
 You must be a 'member in good standing' to vote for Vestry members at the Annual meeting.
 To be on the vestry you must have been 'confirmed' or 'received' as an Anglican.

 Confirmation is a service in which you renew the baptism vows taken on your behalf by your parents and in which the bishop lays his hands on you and prays for the gift of the Holy Spirit.
 It's the adult initiation rite for churches which baptize children.
+If you are interested in being confirmed, there is an application here for you to fill out.

 If you've grown up in a church without confirmation as part of it's practice, then being confirmed at Good Sam is a way of saying 'I'm a full part of this church and identify myself as an Anglican as a part of the world-wide anglican communion'.
 If your denomination did have bishops that went round laying hands on people and you have been confirmed (think Roman Catholic or Lutheran) there's no need to be confirmed again, but if you'd like to identify yourself as part of our church you can be 'received' - which is a way of the bishop saying 'welcome to this part of God's church'.